Life insurance for renters

 If you were to split up, sorting out a joint policy can be complicated compared to walking away with your own single policy.
 If you end up cancelling joint life insurance, you won’t get a refund on your premium payments and you’d both need to take out new policies if you still wanted to be covered.

-Find out more about joint life insurance
+Find out more about joint life insurance.

 What other insurance do I need while renting?

-While you’re renting, you might want to consider rental contents insurance to cover your possessions against theft, fire and water damage.
+• Rental contents insurance – could cover your possessions against theft, fire and water damage.
 Your landlord is responsible for insuring the building itself, but not for your personal belongings.
 Rental contents insurance can cover everything that belongs to you, including clothes, appliances, devices and even furniture if the property is rented unfurnished.

 What is the life insurance protection gap?

-The protection gap essentially means that people who need life insurance aren’t considering it.
+The protection gap essentially means that people who may need life insurance aren’t considering it.
 While most people think about taking out life insurance when they get a mortgage, renters don’t have that same incentive.
 This could mean that many families renting won’t have a financial safety net when they may need it the most.

 Is it worth getting life insurance if I’m renting?